 In case a seed cluster is configured to use multiple zones via .spec.provider.zones, it may be necessary to configure the load balancers in individual zones in different way, e.g., by utilizing different annotations.
 One reason may be to reduce cross-zonal traffic and have zone-specific load balancers in place.
 Zone-specific load balancers may then be bound to zone-specific subnets or availability zones in the cloud infrastructure.

-Besides the load balancer annotations, it is also possible to set the external traffic policy for each zone-specific load balancer individually.
+Besides the load balancer annotations, it is also possible to set proxy protocol termination and the external traffic policy for each zone-specific load balancer individually.

 Vertical Pod Autoscaler